MARUMBA GASCHKEWITSCHII CARSTANJENI (Staudinger, 1887)

 LOCAL DISTRIBUTION

-Korea: The entire Korean Peninsula (including Cheju-do).
+Korea: The entire Korean Peninsula (including Cheju-do and Ulleung-do).

 GLOBAL DISTRIBUTION

-Russian Far East, northeastern China and the Korean Peninsula.
+Southern Russian Far East, northeastern China and the Korean Peninsula.

 BIOGEOGRAPHICAL AFFILIATION